An average trading volume for Ballard Power Systems Inc. (BLDP) has been steady over the recent period. - The Dwinnex

-After finishing at $5.34 in the prior trading day, Ballard Power Systems Inc. (NASDAQ: BLDP) closed at $5.14, down -3.75%.
-In other words, the price has decreased by -$0.20 from its previous closing price.
-On the day, 5838382 shares were traded.
-BLDP stock price reached its highest trading level at $5.54 during the session, while it also had its lowest trading level at $5.13.
+The price of Ballard Power Systems Inc. (NASDAQ: BLDP) closed at $6.28 in the last session, down -0.48% from day before closing price of $6.31.
+In other words, the price has decreased by -$0.03 from its previous closing price.
+On the day, 4083727 shares were traded.
+BLDP stock price reached its highest trading level at $6.37 during the session, while it also had its lowest trading level at $5.99.

 Top 5 Cheap Stocks to Own Right Now